kraktos/SimpleSearch/README.md

   + **Indexing**: Let us consider a corpus contains *N* unique terms spread over *D* total documents.
   Under worst case, all the unique terms are present in each document.
 Hence, to create an inverted index for each term, complexity is O(N*D)
   + **Searching**: This is O(1) for each query term.
 If query is of length *Q* terms, it is O(Q).
   + **Ranking**: if all the documents are retrieved for a query term, worst case it is O(DN).
-Since, for each document, we vectorize on the vector space of size *N*
+Since, for each document, I vectorize on the vector space of size *N*

 * Where are the bottlenecks?
   + With some terms the inverted index can be very large.
 Vectorizing all those documents over the large space takes time.